Not Cool – Names

 Actually, Eric is a perfectly fine name.
 I worked with an Eric.
 He sold me a Celica which is a horrible name for a car.
-He was an attorney at our company and starting a new family with the birth of his first son, Thor.
+He was an attorney at our company and starting a new family with the birth of his first son which he named Thor.

 I think parents should start off simple when naming a newborn.
 Let the child grow or fade without the encumbrance of a grandiose title.
 If greatness comes, let a new name follow.

 A perfect example would be Genghis Khan.
 Even if you don’t know the particulars, you know the name.
 Nobody would ever forget Khan’s name at a cocktail party.
 Nobody is going to have a conversation with her husband later that evening, sighing, “Who was that nice gentlemen we met this evening?
 You know the one who is currently wrecking havoc all over Asia.”

 No, you are not going to forget Genghis Khan in passing or centuries later.
 Even if you meet him at a random focus group, he would immediately make an impression.

 HOST: Welcome and thank you for coming to sample a few food items we are hoping to bring to market here at Encore Entreats.
 But before we begin, let’s take roll call.
 Dale Jones?

 HOST: Candy Jacobs?

 CAROL: Here!
 And it’s Carol Jacobs.
-You have me in your system as Candy Jane Jacobs.
+You have me in your system as Candy Cane Jacobs.
 Is that some kind of joke?